Make Your Own Ready Kit.

 Or, for a customized emergency plan that will include a detailed checklist with items that are specific to you and your family’s needs, as well as a communications plan to help you reconnect after an emergency, create a user profile now.

 - Water.
-One gallon per person per day, for at least 3 days, for drinking and sanitation
+One gallon per person per day, for at least 3 days, for drinking and hygiene

 - Food.
 At least a 3-day supply of non-perishable food